MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-automate-paginated-integration.md

 ## Save a paginated report to OneDrive for Business or a SharePoint Online folder

-With these templates, you set up recurring exports of a paginated report in a desired format to OneDrive for Business or a SharePoint Online folder.
+With either of these templates, you set up recurring exports of a paginated report in a desired format to OneDrive for Business or a SharePoint Online folder.
 See the prerequisites if this is your first time using the Export to File for Paginated Reports action in a Power Automate flow.

 1. Select **Save a Power BI paginated report to OneDrive for Business** or **Save a Power BI paginated report to a SharePoint Online folder**.
 Make sure you're signed into Power BI and OneDrive for Business or SharePoint Online.
 1. Select **Continue**.